Skip to main content

 How does Patrick Henry School of Science and Arts rank in VA?

-Patrick Henry School of Science and Arts is ranked #88 out of 1,850 schools in VA.
+Patrick Henry School of Science and Arts ranks #346 of 1,851 schools in VA.

 What is Patrick Henry School of Science and Arts's MySchoolScout rating?

-Patrick Henry School of Science and Arts has a composite rating of 8.7 out of 10 on MySchoolScout.
-This score combines academic performance, student growth, and school environment into a single score.
-Equity data is shown separately for context.
+Patrick Henry School of Science and Arts has a current MySchoolScout rating of 8.0 out of 10.
+This score combines the level-appropriate components shown in the rating breakdown; equity data is shown separately for context.

 What are the test scores at Patrick Henry School of Science and Arts?